![]() |

 Notes for timetable

-Always check times for your specific date of travel at www.cd.cz or (for Leo Express) www.leoexpress.com as times may vary due to trackwork.
+Check times for your specific date of travel at www.cd.cz or (for Leo Express) www.leoexpress.com as times can vary due to trackwork.

 Oswiecim = Polish name for Auschwitz.
-In 2020-2023, track upgrading means these mainline trains are re-routed via Katowice avoiding Oswiecim.
-However, regular local trains link Krakow & Oswiecim, with turn-up-and-go ticketing.
+Regular local trains link Krakow & Oswiecim, with turn-up-and-go ticketing.

-The EuroNight sleeper train Chopin has a sleeping-car with 1, 2 & 3 bed compartments, some with en suite toilet & shower, and couchettes in 4 & 6 bunk compartments.
+The sleeper train Chopin has a sleeping-car with 1, 2 & 3 bed compartments and on most dates a couchette car with 4 & 6 bunk compartments, see below.

-The Leo Express train started running in 2018, it's still only running twice a week, but planned to go daily at some point post-pandemic.
+The Leo Express train runs twice a week, but planned to go daily at some point.

 Prague to Krakow is 474 km (295 miles) by train.